-Relative to the long history of gambling, slot machines are a new creation, a modern vehicle for people to risk money in the hopes of winning much more.
+Relative to the long history of gambling, slot machines are a new creation.
+They are a modern vehicle for people to risk money in the hopes of winning much more.

-Where did the idea for the slot machine come from, and how did the quintessential gambling device come to be the most common thing in today’s casinos?
-Though slots number somewhere in the hundreds of thousands in Las Vegas and in the millions across the United States, slot machines were once an unlikely candidate for that kind of omnipresence.
+Where did the idea for the slot machine come from?
+And just how did the quintessential gambling device come to be the most common thing in today’s casinos?
+Though slots number somewhere in the hundreds of thousands in Las Vegas, and in the millions across the United States, slot machines were once an unlikely candidate for that kind of omnipresence.

 Where it all started for slot machines